 As I mentioned before, I did not use cannabis when I was pregnant with my first son, but I did notice a major difference in my life without it.

-As many new mothers experience, I went through another period of depression.
+As many new mothers experienced, I went through another period of depression.

 Traditional new-mom experiences combined with my dissatisfaction with the standstill in my career left me feeling extremely unhappy.